danjulio/lepton/ESP32/tCam-Mini/readme.md

 Revision 4 of the PCB, along with FW 2.0 and beyond, introduces a new hardware expansion port that can be used by an external micro-controller or single-board computer to communicate with tCam-Mini directly instead of using WiFi.
 It also has an I2C expansion port that is currently unused, a USB-C connector and surface-mount LED.

 ### Firmware
-The "Firmware" directory contains a V4.0.2 Espressif ESP32 IDF project for tCam-Mini.
-You should be able to build and load it into a camera using the IDF commands (I still use "make program monitor").
+The "Firmware" directory contains a V4.4.2 Espressif ESP32 IDF project for tCam-Mini.
+You should be able to build and load it into a camera using the IDF commands.
 There are also a set of precompiled binaries in the "precompiled" sub-directory.
 You can use the Espressif tool and instructions found in the "programming" directory in parallel to this one to load those into a camera without having to build the project.

 The precompiled firmware and Windows-based programming application can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well if you don't want to clone this entire repository.

 Cameras running FW 2.0 and beyond can also use the over-the-air update capability in the Desktop application to load new firmware files.

+This firmware also provides support for an ethernet interface using the built-in ESP32 MAC and an external PHY chip implemented with the tCam-POE PCB.
+A GPIO pin is pulled low to indicate the firmware is running on the tCam-POE PCB.

+#### FW 3.1 (9/1/2022)
+FW revision 3.1 fixes issues and enhances Lepton support.

+ 1. Moved to Espressif IDF 4.4.2 (now using esp_netif, adjusted task priorities, stack size).
+ 2. Support 63 character WiFi passwords.
+ 3. Fixed bug with Lepton detection.
+ 4. Fixed bug where WiFi restart fails when setting client mode with static IP.

 #### FW 3.0 (8/6/2022)
 FW revision 3.0 is a major new release.
 It is designed to run on tCam-Mini and tCam-POE PCBs with Revision 3 silicon and 8 MB Flash memory).